pvoelker/BriansUsbQuizBoxApi/README.md

 ##  About

 An API for interfacing with USB quiz boxes using the Brian's Quiz Box communication protocol.
 These include:
-- Brian's Quiz Boxes
+- Brian's Quiz Box
-- Kirkman Basic Quiz Boxes (name TBD)
+- Kirkman Basic Quizbox Plus (light gray bottom)

 ## How to Use